emm331/AppleMusicToSpotify/README.md

 ## Usage

 ### Export Apple Music playlists to XML File
-The first steps is to select the playlist you want to import over and export it as an XML file.
+The first step is to select the playlist you want to import over and export it as an XML file.
 This is done by going to Apple Music, selecting File -> Library -> Export Playlist.
-Save the resuting file in the same directors as the directory where you cloned this repo.
+Save the resuting file in the same directory as the directory where you cloned this repo.

 ### Create a Spotify app
-Create a Spotify app at the [spotify developer dashboard)](https://developer.spotify.com/dashboard/applications) and select redirect url to `http://localhost:8888/callback`
+Create a Spotify app at the [spotify developer dashboard](https://developer.spotify.com/dashboard/applications) and select redirect url to `http://localhost:8888/callback`
     - Create WebApp
     - Edit settings
     - Redirect URIs: http://localhost:8888/callback (Add and Save)